moule-group/DCS-Flow/README.md

 sbatch run_ttf-tcnq.py
 ```

-Once the job has completed, the following files can be found in the TTF-TCNQ folder. [e] update
+Once the job has completed, the following files can be found in the TTF-TCNQ folder.
 ```
 1-optimization		3-oclimax		err.out			run_ttf-tcnq.py
 2-phonons		out.out			workflow_params.json